QBDev0ps/DevOps-Cloud-projects/Project16.md

 }
 ```

-Now lets break it down:
+To explain the `count` section in the above code block:

 - The first part `var.preferred_number_of_public_subnets == null` checks if the value of the variable is set to `null` or has some value defined.

 - The second part `?` and `length(data.aws_availability_zones.available.names)` means, if the first part is true, then use this.
-In other words, if preferred number of public subnets is `null` (*Or not known*) then set the value to the data returned by `lenght` function.
+In other words, if preferred number of public subnets is `null` (*Or not known*) then set the value to the data returned by `length` function.

-- The third part `:` and  `var.preferred_number_of_public_subnets` means, if the first condition is false, i.e preferred number of public subnets is `not null` then set the value to whatever is definied in `var.preferred_number_of_public_subnets`
+- The third part `:` and  `var.preferred_number_of_public_subnets` means, if the first condition is false, i.e preferred number of public subnets is `not null` then set the value to whatever is definied in `var.preferred_number_of_public_subnets`.

-Now the entire configuration should now look like this
+Now our entire configuration looks as shown below:

 ```
 # Get list of availability zones